OpenGammaProject/Open-Gamma-Detector/README.md

 - ``read temp`` reads the microcontroller temperature in °C.
 - ``read vsys`` reads the board's input voltage.
 - ``read usb`` true or false depending on a USB connection.
 Thus always true if you are using the serial-over-USB connection.
-- ``read info`` prints miscellaneous information about the firmware.
-- ``read spectrum`` reads the histogram data of all energy measurements since start-up.
+- ``read spectrum`` reads the histogram data of all energy measurements since the last clear (start-up).
+- ``read info`` prints miscellaneous information about the firmware and the state of the device.
+- ``read fs`` prints miscellaneous information about the filesystem used for saving the config.
 - ``set mode -`` use either `geiger` or `energy` mode to disable or enable energy measurements respectively.
-Geiger mode only measures counts per second, but has a 3x higher saturation limit.
+Geiger mode only measures counts per second, but has a ~3x higher saturation limit.
-- ``ser int -`` Change or disable the event serial output.
-Takes `events`, `spectrum` or `disable` as parameter, e.g. `ser int -disable` to disable event outputs. `spectrum` will regularly print the full ready-to-use gamma spectrum. `events` will print all the registered new events in chronological order.
+- ``set int -`` changes or disables the event serial output.
+Takes `events`, `spectrum` or `disable` as parameter, e.g. `set int -disable` to disable event outputs. `spectrum` will regularly print the full ready-to-use gamma spectrum. `events` will print all the registered new events in chronological order.
-- ``set reset -`` Change or disable a periodic reset of the sample and hold circuit.
+- ``set reset -`` changes or disables a periodic reset of the sample and hold circuit.
 This is enabled by default to help with mains interference to the capacitor when the detector is not shielded properly.
 Takes `enable` or `disable` as parameters.
 Adds an additional 4 ms dead time when enabled.
+- ``set averaging -`` changes the number of measurements that get averaged to represent each individual gamma pulse.
+Parameter needs to be an integer like this: `set averaging -2` sets averaging to 2.
+Minimum is 1.
+- ``clear spectrum`` clears the on-board spectrum and reverts all channels back to zero.
+- ``reset settings`` clears all the settings and reverts them back to their default values.
+- ``reboot`` reboots the device after one second.

 ### PC